-It is our aim to pursue environmental improvements in the ferroalloys industry and to enable a shift to a carbon neutral production of ferroalloys by 2050.
-An important part of our work is the education of qualified personnel for the ferroalloys industry.
-The research programme is also intended to support the education of students to a Ph.D. level.
+It is our aim to pursue environmental improvement in the ferroalloys industry.
+Education of qualified persons to the staffs of the ferroalloys industry is an important part of our work.
+The research programme is also intended to support the education of student to a Ph.D level.